asinesio/cocos2d-PRKit/README.markdown

 --------------
 ### PRFilledPolygon

-PRFilledPolygon will fill a polygon of arbitrary points with a texture; think of it like using the paint bucket tool in Photoshop.
+PRFilledPolygon will fill a polygon of arbitrary points with a texture; think of it like using the Polygon tool in Photoshop and then filling it in using the paint bucket tool.

-The class inherits from CCNode, so it should respond to CCActions as a normal class, but that is currently untested.
+The class inherits from CCNode, so it can be added to your hierarchy as any other class and should respond to position changes like any other node.
+(Please test and let us know!)

-Usage:

 >// Set up the polygon points
 >       NSMutableArray *polygonPoints = [NSMutableArray arrayWithCapacity:10];